 Charika Swanepoel is a South African poet and literary scholar.
-She is currently persuing her MA. at the North-West University and some of her poems have appeared in and on platforms such as the Kalahari Review, New Contrast, Itch Journal, The Murmur Journal etc. and is forthcoming in Aerodrome, The New Literati Press, and a Medusa's Laugh Press anthology.
-She is also reader at Helen: A Literary Magazine and Frontier Poetry as well as assistant reviews editor at New Found (org).
-Charika's poetry collection has been shortlisted for publication by Platypus Press for their 2017 "Celestial Bodies" poetry series.
+She is currently completing her MA. at the North-West University and some of her poems have appeared in and on platforms such as the Kalahari Review, New Contrast, Stanzas, Prufrock Magazine, Aerodrome, Glass Poetry etc. She is also reader at Helen: A Literary Magazine and Frontier Poetry and Editor-in-Chief of EGLAF Arts Collective.
+She can be reached at email@example.com.

-"Just a small-town girl, living in a lonely world"... or something to that extent.
 Ashley is a lover of all creative arts, from poetry to pottery and everything in between.
 She will be busy with her MA in English Literature for the next couple of years, and she is passionate about literature and art since she believes that these mediums can truly convey a message, and perhaps change the world bit by bit.
-She's especially interested in art and literature with an Ecocritical theme; she believes that the destruction of nature is one of the greatest problems that the world has to face at the moment (and like the Romantic poets, she feels a deep love for the natural world).
+She's especially interested in art and literature with an Ecocritical theme; she believes that the destruction of nature is one of the greatest problems that the world has to face.

 Moynenne Mortimer is an English Honours student at the North-West University Potchefstroom Campus.
 With a familial interest in politics, her literary taste varies from the poetic to the political.
 Apart from the appreciation of literature, she also enjoys watching movies and spouting random facts about these movies.

-Mariska Nel describes herself as a student of life and random as shit, and a wee bit Afrikaans (read in a VERY AFRIKAANS accent)!
+Mariska Nel describes herself as a student of life.
 "You have to find the beauty, you have to do the things that scare the living crap out of you (wat is meer scary as daardie 02:00 gedagtes wat jy probeer neerpen) and though every single one of us has a different idea of what beauty is, we have to share it, ons moet dit uitleef, laat leef, ons moet skep.
 O-ja, en in die wyse woorde van J.R.R Martin, "YOU KNOW NOTHING".